parsiya/parsiya.net/content/page/CheatSheet.markdown

 `Youtube-dl` can be downloaded using `pip`.
 For example on Windows:\\
 `python -m pip install youtube-dl`.

-### Print envelopes using the Brother DW2280 printer and LibreOffice
+### Print Envelopes with the Brother DW2280 printer and LibreOffice
-I gave away the printer when I moved but I am keeping the instructions just in case.
+I gave away the printer when I moved to Canada but I am keeping the instructions just in case.
 Before printing, get to printer physically and use the following
 instructions:

 - http://support.brother.com/g/b/faqend.aspx?c=gb&lang=en&prod=hl2170w_all&faqid=faq00000063_025